Starkc137/Sudoku-Solver---2021/README.md

 Note that in competitive programming competitions and when programming generally, you should always check that the input is both valid and formatted correctly.
 ### Output
-Your program should output the solved Sudoku with all the values separated by spaces, or if there is no solution, you should output the text No Solution
+The program outputs the solved Sudoku with all the values separated by spaces, or if there is no solution, the program outputs the text "No Solution"

 # Plagiarism
 Please refrain from directly replicating any code you come across.